-Copyright: Copyright belongs to the Aristotle University of Thessaloniki, University of Hull and the European Commission.
+Copyright: Copyright belongs to the European Commission.
 All rights reserved.
-No part of this publication may be reproduced, stored in a retrieval system, or transmitted in any form or by any means, electronic, mechanical, photocopying, recording or otherwise without the permission of the publisher.
+No part of this publication may be reproduced, stored in a retrieval system, or transmitted in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise without the permission of the publisher.
 The information contained in this publication is believed to be correct at the time of going to press.
 While care has been taken to ensure that the information is accurate, the publishers can accept no responsibility for any errors or omissions or for changes to the details given.

 Disclaimer: The project was funded by the European Union through ERASMUS+ Key Action 2.
-The European Commission support for the production of this publication does not constitute and endorsement of the contents which reflects the views of the project consortiums, and the Commission cannot be held responsible for any use which may be made of the information contained therein.
+The European Commission support for the production of this publication does not constitute an endorsement of the contents which reflect the views of the project consortiums, and the Commission cannot be held responsible for any use which may be made of the information contained therein.